Outreach and cooperation support

 As part the BECC research environment we offer support for outreach activities and other types of cooperation.

 BECC seminars are opportunities to gather researchers around central questions, recent up-rising questions, new research findings or it can be a start to invite and discuss with guest researchers.
 Seminars can be suggestions from researchers, research groups but can also be initiated from the board.
 Small financing and assistance to arrange and promote seminars are available.
-Decisions on BECC seminars are taken by the deputy coordinator.
-BECC clusters can also arrange seminars; proposals for these should be sumitted to cluster leaders who take the decisions.
+Decisions on BECC seminars are taken by a BECC board member.
+BECC themes can also arrange seminars; proposals for these should be sumitted to theme leaders who take the decisions.

 BECC welcomes intiatives such as workshops within BECC’s area of interest.
-Any member of BECC can apply for funds for workshops, but the board in particular welcomes proposals from clusters and action groups.
+Any member of BECC can apply for funds for workshops, but the board in particular welcomes proposals from themes and action groups.

 BECC also has a stakeholder reference group, read more about the group here.